perriera/for_interfaces/injections/INSTALL.md

 In the case where you start up VSC and the title bar portion of the editor is Light coloured and you desire to have it Dark themed merely do this:
 1. Open the Settings app, (click on the bottom left menu and type 'Settings')
 2. Select Appearance and then click on the Dark theme

 ### Alternate Case
-> Semi-transparent Terminal boxes
-In the case where you would like your Terminal box to have a certain level of transparency:
-1. Open a Terminal box, , (click on the bottom left menu and type 'Terminal')
-2. On the top left of the screen click on 'Terminal'
-3. Select Preferences -> Unnamed -> Colours
-4. Deselect 'Use transparency from system theme'
-5. Select 'Use transparent background'
-6. Adjust the scroll bar to your preferred level of transparency
-> In this way you'll be able to see things behind your Terminal box, (comes in handy)

-### Alternate Case
 > error: snap "code" is not available on stable for this architecture (arm64) but exists on other architectures (amd64).